glycerine/logroller/README.md

     // backup files is the computer's local time.
 The default is to use UTC
     // time.
     LocalTime bool `json:"localtime" yaml:"localtime"`

+    // PreambleLineCount sets the max number of lines
+    // that we store in the preamble.
+If left at the default
+    // of zero, then no Preamble will be created or replayed.
+    PreambleLineCount int

+    // Preamble records the first N logged lines for replay at
+    // the top of every new log file, where N is PreambleLineCount.
+    Preamble []string

-    // contains filtered or unexported fields
+    // contains filtered or unexported fields ...
 }
 ```
 Logger is an io.WriteCloser that writes to the specified filename.

 Logger opens or creates the logfile on first Write.
 If the file exists and
-is less than MaxSize megabytes, lumberjack will open and append to that file.
+is less than MaxSize megabytes, logroller will open and append to that file.
 If the file exists and its size is >= MaxSize megabytes, the file is renamed
 by putting the current time in a timestamp in the name immediately before the
 file's extension (or the end of the filename if there's no extension).
 A new